How to set up QuickBooks inventory scanner for your online account

 Streamlining your inventory management with QuickBooks barcodes

-And there you have it, everything you need to know about QuickBooks barcode inventory and how to get it set up with the Online account.
+And there you have it — everything you need to know about QuickBooks barcode inventory and how to get it set up with the Online account.
 If you’re a QuickBooks Desktop user, you can take advantage of the native barcode management system, but be mindful that as a manufacturer, you need to track multiple inventory types.

 This is why many turn to third-party software instead.
 Katana has been built specifically for manufacturers and can scale alongside their business, helping everyone from micro-manufacturers to large-scale factory owners.

-Come try it out with the 14-day free trial to get a taste of what your optimized shopfloor could look like.
+Request a demo to get a taste of what your optimized shopfloor could look like.

 Can QuickBooks do barcodes?